petlu411/castingagency/README.md

     "total_movies": 8
 }
 ```
-### POST '/movies' - used to create a new movie. include 'title' and 'releasedate' in body.
+### POST '/movies'
+This endpoint is used to create a new movie.
+Request should include 'title' and 'releasedate' in body.
+Available to producers and directors.
+Successful response example:
 ```
 {
     "created": 15,